voxpupuli/puppet-mcollective/README.md

 * mcollective client configuration file
 * optionally user configuration files (~/.mcollective and ~/.mcollective.d)

-On a middleware host

-* broker installation
-* broker configuration

 ### Beginning with mcollective

 Your main entrypoint to the mcollective module is the mcollective class, so